reallyTG/drasync-artifact/README.md

 # Building the Image Locally

+You can build this artifact by doing the following:

 ```
 git clone <this repo>
 cd drasync-artifact
 docker build -t drasync .
 ```

+**If you are coming from Zenodo**: instead, simply navigate into the drasync-artifact directory, and run `docker build -t drasync .`.

 # Running the Image